-Our “Life of a Casting” series follows a cast iron or steel product through the discrete steps of production in a foundry.
+This series follows a cast iron or steel product through the metal casting process in a traditional foundry.

 Casting is the process of creating metal objects by pouring liquid metal into molds, where it cools and hardens into the mold’s shape.
 Although the premise is simple, there are many variations in metal casting methods.
 To take an object from idea to reality, designers must specify the physical and aesthetic needs of the final product, and from there find the simplest way to produce those qualities.
 The complexity of the design, as well as what stresses the final object must withstand, help determine the metal; how the metal behaves in liquid, solid, and cooling states will dictate requirements for the mold.
 Good casting design is a matter of knowing all the ingredients and processes involved to get to the final product.

 Metalworkers have used the same casting processes for millennia, with the first castings dating back to the 4th century BC in China.
 Even with this long history, the foundry is a place of development and innovation.
 In this fourteen-week series we will explore all the steps in making a casting, and what factors influence the choice of method or design, from ancient wisdom to the modern-day advances.

 We explore the following stages of the metal casting process:

 During the design phase, engineers select both the metal and molding method to produce the necessary physical properties and appearance of the final product.

 Advances in 3D printing have changed the way products are prototyped and produced.

 Methods for metal casting are divided into two broad categories of reusable or non-reusable molds.

 Sand casting into non-reusable green sand molds is the oldest form of metal casting, and is still the most common form used today.